-It is convenient and easy to make choices based on what others tell us.
+It is more convenient and easy to not make choices and base things on what others tell us.
 But then we adopt their thinking without examination.
-By default, we do things the way they have always been done or according to others’ ambitions.
+By default, we do things their way, the way they have always been done, or according to others’ ambitions.

 That may work if you’re satisfied with average, but not so much if you wish to increase effectiveness.
 Reasoning by first principles removes the assumptions and conventions of others.
 What remains is the essentials so you can see where others’ analogies, paradigms, and advice might lead you astray.

 “Reasoning by first principles is useful when you are (1) doing something for the first time, (2) dealing with complexity, and (3) trying to understand a situation that you’re having problems with.
 In all of these areas, your thinking gets better when you stop making assumptions and you stop letting others frame the problem for you.”
 (1)

 Those three points: doing something for the first time, complexity, and understanding a problem sounds a lot like getting through life.

 Covey validated the durable truths as they apply to very effective people with first principles.
 He then breaks their effectiveness into basic elements: The 7 Habits.

 The 7 Habits are your building blocks and guide you on how to think for yourself.
 With them, you can build a sustainable foundation to grow from and that unlocks the potential unique to you.

 A process is a series of actions or steps taken to achieve a particular end; in this case, effectiveness.
 It’s helpful to think of The 7 Habits as a process that brings lasting change in your life.